kapouer/url-inspector/README.md

   the name of the site, or the domain name

 * mime
-  the inspected mime type of the resource - could differ from server Content-Type
+  RFC 7231 mime type of the resource (defaults to Content-Type)
+  The inspected mime type could be more accurate than the http header.

 * ext
   the extension matching the mime type